-Use the Internet to transmit your voling instructions and for electronic delivery of information.
-Vote by 11.59 PM.
-Eastern Time on Fabruary 3, 2025 for states held directly and by 11.59 PM.
-Eastern Time on January 30, 2025 for shares held in a Plan.
-Havey your prox, card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic volting instruction form.
+Use the internet to transmit your voting instructions and for electronic delivery of information, vote by 11.59 PM.
+Eastern Time on bringing 30, 2025 for shares held directly and by 11.59 PM.
+Eastern Time on braining 30, 2025 for shares held in a Plan.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction forth.

-$\textit{During The Meeting} - \mathsf{Go} \ \mathsf{to} \ \underline{\mathbf{www.virtualshareholdermeeting.com/EMR2025}}$
+During The Meeting - Go to www.virtualshareholdermeeting.com/EMR2025